-Your child may be born with vision problems or he may develop them over time.
+Your child may be born with vision problems or develop them over time.
 Most vision problems are diagnosed during routine eye exams.
-Early diagnosis and treatment is important to prevent permanent damage.
-The following are warning signs that your child has a problem with his vision:
+Early diagnosis and treatment are important to prevent permanent damage.

-- Difficulty following an object with his eyes
+- Difficulty following an object with his or her eyes

-- Blinking or rubbing his eyes a lot
+- Blinking or rubbing his or her eyes a lot

 - Crossed eyes or one eye pointing the wrong way

-- Watery, red eyes, or pain when he looks at light
+- Watery, red eyes, or pain when he or she looks at light

 - A white pupil

-- Holding things close to his eyes when he looks at them
+- Holding things close to his or her eyes when he or she looks at them

-- Shutting or covering up one eye when he tries to see something
+- Shutting or covering up one eye when he or she tries to see something

-- Squinting or frowning while he looks at objects
+- Squinting or frowning while he or she looks at objects

 What causes vision problems in children?